Rules & Regulations

 - Leave fuel tanks topped off, and/or notify an administrator.
 The Cougar fill to 40 GAL tabs (each side).

-- Record and report any squawks to the office immediately.
+- Record and report any squawks to the management immediately.

 - Remove all trash, personal effects, etc. from the aircraft and secure it in the appropriate tie down.